Collapsibility to a subcomplex of a given dimension is NP-complete

-We are now going to recall a few definitions of discrete Morse theory \cite{forman1998morse, chari2000discrete, kozlov2007combinatorial}, so that we can state the \coll{d}{k} problem in terms of acyclic matchings.
+We are now going to recall a few definitions of discrete Morse theory \cite{chari2000discrete,forman1998morse,kozlov2007combinatorial}, so that we can restate the \coll{d}{k} problem in terms of acyclic matchings.

 Given a simplicial complex $X$, its \emph{Hasse diagram} $H(X)$ is a directed graph in which the set of nodes is the set of simplexes of $X$, and an arc goes from $\sigma$ to $\tau$ if and only if $\tau$ is a face of $\sigma$ and $\dim(\sigma) = \dim(\tau) + 1$.
-A \emph{matching} $\M$ on $X$ is a set of arcs of $H(X)$ such that every node of $H(X)$ (i.e.\ simplex of $X$) is contained in at most one arc in $\M$.
-Given a matching $\M$ on $X$, we say that a simplex $\sigma\in X$ is \emph{critical} if it doesn't belong to any arc in $\M$.
+We denote such an arc by $\sigma \to \tau$.
+A \emph{matching} $\M$ on $X$ is a set of arcs of $H(X)$ such that every node of $H(X)$ (i.e.\ every simplex of $X$) is contained in at most one arc in $\M$.
+Given a matching $\M$ on $X$, we say that a simplex $\sigma\in X$ is \emph{critical} if it does not belong to any arc in $\M$.
 Finally we say that a matching $\M$ on $X$ is \emph{acyclic} if the graph $H(X)^\M$, obtained from $H(X)$ by reversing the direction of each arc in $\M$, does not contain directed cycles.

+Notice that the empty set is always a valid acyclic matching, for which all simplices are critical.
+See Fig.\ \ref{fig:matching} for an example of a non-trivial acyclic matching on the full triangle.

-By standard facts of discrete Morse theory (see for instance \cite{kozlov2007combinatorial}, Section 11.2), ``collapsibility to some $k$-dimensional subcomplex'' is equivalent to ``existence of an acyclic matching such that the critical cells form a $k$-dimensional subcomplex''.
-Notice that, given an acyclic matching $\M$ without critical simplices of dimension $> k$, one can always remove from $\M$ the arcs between simplices of dimension $\leq k$ and obtain an acyclic matching $\smash{\widetilde\M}$ such that the critical simplices form a $k$-dimensional subcomplex.
+By standard facts of discrete Morse theory (see for instance \cite[Section 11.2]{kozlov2007combinatorial}), ``collapsibility to some $k$-dimensional subcomplex'' is equivalent to ``existence of an acyclic matching such that the critical cells form a $k$-dimensional subcomplex''.
+Notice that, given an acyclic matching $\M$ with no critical simplices of dimension $> k$, one can always remove from $\M$ the arcs between simplices of dimension $\leq k$ and obtain an acyclic matching where the critical simplices form a $k$-dimensional subcomplex.
 Therefore the collapsibility problem can be restated as follows.

 \problem{\coll{d}{k} (equivalent form)} {Non-negative integers $d > k$.} {A finite $d$-dimensional simplicial complex $X$.} {Does $X$ admit an acyclic matching such that all critical simplices have dimension $\leq k$?}